Best Camping in Tennessee

 There are two group sites catering for up to 20 people, which can be reserved up to one year in advance.

-Smoky Mountain RV Resort is located in Cosby, East Tennessee.
-It is set amid 16 acres of peaceful forests offering shady campsites and miles of trails, many of which lead right into the National Park.
+Smoky Mountain RV Resort, located on 16 acres of tranquil forests in Cosby, East Tennessee, provides shaded campsites and extensive trails, with many leading directly into the National Park.

 The campground is set up to accommodate rigs of any size from massive motorhomes to petite pop-up campers.
 The setting here enables visitors to enjoy the full back-to-nature vibe while enjoying all the amenities that you’d expect to find in a luxury resort.
 There’s a lovely pool with a spacious sundeck, a kids’ playground, disc golf, and a designated pet area where Fido can frolic in safety with his new furry friends!